nodejs/nodejs.org/CONTRIBUTING.md

   - This is used for the Node.js Vercel Deployments (Preview & Production)
 - `npx turbo deploy` builds the Application on Export Production Mode.
 The output is by default within `build` folder.
   - This is used for the Node.js Legacy Website Server (DigitalOcean)
-- `npx turbo start` starts a web server running serving the built content from `npx turbo build`
+- `npx turbo start` starts a web server running serving the built content from `npm run build`

 </details>